 In the following tables, we present revenue and operating cash flow by reportable segment for the three and nine months ended September 30, 2013, as compared to the corresponding prior year periods.
 All of our reportable segments derive their revenue primarily from broadband communications services, including video, broadband internet and fixed line telephony services.
 All of our reportable segments also provide business-to-business services and certain of our reportable segments provide mobile services.
 At September 30, 2013, our operating segments in UPC Europe provided broadband communications services in nine European countries and DTH services to customers in the Czech Republic, Hungary, Romania and Slovakia through a Luxembourg-based organization that we refer to as "UPC DTH."
-Our Other Western Europe segment includes our broadband communications operating segments in the Czech Republic, Hungary, Romania and Eastern Europe segment includes our broadband communications operating segments in the Czech Republic, Hungary, Poland, Romania and Slovakia.
+Our Other Western Europe segment includes our broadband communications operating segments in Austria and Ireland.
+Our Central and Eastern Europe segment includes our broadband communications operating segments in the Czech Republic, Hungary, Poland, Romania and Slovakia.
 UPC Europe's central and other category includes (i) the UPC DTH operating segment, (ii) costs associated with certain centralized functions, including billing systems, network operations, technology, marketing, facilities, finance and other administrative functions, and (iii) intersegment eliminations within UPC Europe.
 VTR provides video, broadband internet and telephony services in Chile.

-For purposes of calculating rebased growth rates on a comparable basis for all businesses that we owned during 2013, we have adjusted our historical revenue and OCF for the three and nine months ended September 30, 2012 to (i) include the pre-acquisition revenue and OCF of certain entities acquired during 2012 and 2013 in our rebased amounts for the three and nine months ended September 30, 2012 to the same extent that the revenue and OCF of such entities are included in our results for the three and nine months ended September 30, 2013 and (ii) reflect the translation of our rebased amounts for the three and nine months ended September 30, 2012 at the applicable average foreign currency exchange rates that were used to translate our results for the three and nine months ended September 30, 2012 at the applicable average foreign currency exchange rates that were used to translate our results for the three and nine months ended September 30, 2012 at the applicable average foreign currency exchange rates that were used to translate our results for the three and nine months ended September 30, 2013.
+For purposes of calculating rebased growth rates on a comparable basis for all businesses that we owned during 2013, we have adjusted our historical revenue and OCF for the three and nine months ended September 30, 2012 to (i) include the pre-acquisition revenue and OCF of certain entities acquired during 2012 and 2013 in our rebased amounts for the three and nine months ended September 30, 2012 to the same extent that the revenue and OCF of such entities are included in our results for the three and nine months ended September 30, 2013 and (ii) reflect the translation of our rebased amounts for the three and nine months ended September 30, 2012 at the applicable average foreign currency exchange rates that were used to translate our results for the three and nine months ended September 30, 2013.
 The acquired entity that has been included in whole or in part in the determination of our rebased revenue and OCF for the three months ended September 30, 2012 includes one small entity in Europe.
 The acquired entities that have been included in whole or in part in the determination of our rebased revenue and OCF for the nine months ended September 30, 2012 include four small entities in Europe.